Milenko Jovanov

-Milenko Jovanov (Миленко Јованов; born 13 September 1980) is a Serbian politician.
-He has been a member of the National Assembly since 2020 and he previously served in the Assembly of Vojvodina from 2012 to 2020.
-He has led the Together We Can Do Everything parliamentary group since August 2022.
+Milenko Jovanov (Миленко Јованов; born 13 September 1980) is a Serbian politician He has been a member of the National Assembly since 2020 and he previously served in the Assembly of Vojvodina from 2012 to 2020.
+He has led the Serbia Must Not Stop parliamentary group since August 2022.

 Personal life

 Jovanov was born in 1980 in Kikinda, Vojvodina, in what was then the Socialist Republic of Serbia in the Socialist Federal Republic of Yugoslavia.
-He holds a Bachelor of Laws degree from the University of Belgrade and later graduated in specialist vocational studies from the Faculty of Political Science at the same institution.
+He holds a Bachelor of Laws degree from the University of Belgrade and graduated in specialist vocational studies from the Faculty of Political Science at the same institution.

 Politician

 Jovanov joined the Democratic Party of Serbia (Demokratska stranka Srbije, DSS) in 2001 and held several leadership positions in the party, including president of its provincial board in Vojvodina and vice-president at the republic level.

 Provincial politics

-Jovanov received the fourth position on the DSS's electoral list in the 2012 Vojvodina provincial election and was elected to the assembly when the list won four mandates.
+Jovanov received the fourth position on the DSS' electoral list in the 2012 Vojvodina provincial election and was elected to the assembly when the list won four mandates.
 He resigned from the DSS in 2015 and later joined the Progressive Party.

 Jovanov received the eleventh position on the Progressive Party's list in the 2016 Vojvodina provincial election and was elected to a second term when the list won a majority victory with sixty-three mandates.
-In the 2016–20 sitting of the assembly, he served as president of the Progressive Party's group of deputies, was vice-president of the committee on issues on the constitutional and legal status of the province, and was a member of the committee on regulations.
-He was elected as a vice-president of the Serbian Progressive Party in 2016.
+In sitting of the assembly between 2016 and 2020, he served as president of the Progressive Party's group of deputies, was vice-president of the committee on issues on the constitutional and legal status of the province, and was a member of the committee on regulations.